plargohq/ubiquity-python-client/docs/AccountsApi.md

     order = "desc" # str | Pagination order (optional)
     continuation = "8185.123" # str | Continuation token from earlier response (optional)
     limit = 25 # int | Max number of items to return in a response.
-Defaults to 25 and is capped at 100.  (optional)
+Defaults to 25 and is capped at 100.  (optional) assets = "ethereum/native/eth" # str | Comma-separated list of asset paths to filter.
+If the list is empty, or all elements are empty, this filter has no effect. (optional)

     # example passing only required values which don't have defaults set
     try: